fzammetti/knowledge-base/NPM/README.md

 # NPM
 ----------

-## To update all installed modules in the current directory:
+## To update all installed modules in the current directory

     npm update

-## To update all global modules:
+## To update all global modules

     npm update -g

-## To list only top-level packages:
+## To list only top-level packages

     npm list -g --depth=0